KARNATISAITHARUN/documentation/using-ocular/about/layers.md

 * Information flows
 * Findings

-Unlike the `base` and default layers, because the Security Profile is so expensive at runtime, it must be intentially created and loaded.
+Unlike the `base` and default layers, because the Security Profile is so expensive at runtime, it must be explicitly [created and loaded](../getting-started/generate-sp.md).